 This guidance document is supported by a technical literature review “Composting and Aerobic Treatment Technical Guidance – Literature Review” (EA/Jacobs, May 2012) which identifies current technical standards for operating and controlling environmental and health impacts from different types of source segregated composting facilities.

 This guidance does not aim to be a design guide.
-Howeverit it is punctuated throughout with references and links to information for further consideration by stakeholders.
+However it is punctuated throughout with references and links to information for further consideration by stakeholders.

 It is envisaged that this guidance will be revised within 12 months of publication or when further information becomes available, whichever is the sooner .